 Letter from the Management Board | About This Report | Sustainability Management | Corporate Governance | Corporate Bodies and Management | Report of the Supervisory Board | Creating Added Value at ALTANA | Group Management Report | Products | Safety and Health | Environment | Human Resources | Social Commitment | Consolidated Financial Statements (condensed version) | Multi-Year Overview | Global Compact: Communication on Progress (COP) | ALTANA worldwide | List of Full Ownership | Overview - About This Report | Contact

 We do not plan on making any fundamental changes to the Group’s strategy or organizational structure in the next two years.
-The focus on specialty markets and the offer of innovative chemical solutions will continue to drive our business development.
+The focus on specialty markets and the offer of innovative chemical solutions based on our customers’ requirements will continue to drive our business development.